RobSpectre/Talks/outlines/Evaluating_Python_Agent_and_Inference_Performance_Through_Fantasy_Football.md

       - Kimi K2 got new checkpoints
       - DeepSeek 3.1 Terminus was released.
     - Agno eventually became unusuable.
 DeepSeek pivoted to [Pydantic AI](https://ai.pydantic.dev/)
-    - Greg made a podcast for the league called [The Slopup](https://tokenbowl.ai/slopup).
+    - One developer made a podcast for the league called [The Slopup](https://tokenbowl.ai/slopup).
 It is occassionally funny. **sample**
   - Context Pollution (Weeks 5-9)
     - Football requires significant human capital.